BNV Festival Atlanta 2015

 The Brave New Voices Festival is many things, including but not limited to the home of the International Youth Poetry Slam.
 Once a year, hundreds of young poets, their mentors, and the organizations that sponsor them come from all over the country – and increasingly the globe – to spend 5 days together celebrating the voices of our future.
 Powered by Youth Speaks, the festival invites young people to take part in as many as 30 workshops and 50 events in just a few days.

 As featured on HBO and multiple other media outlets, Brave New Voices makes visible young people, their poetry, and their lives.
 Team applications are now closed.
-Future Corps applications are open.
+Future Corps applications are closed.

 Brave New Voices 2015